New Zealand cuisine: Contemporary cuisine

 One major recent development in the food scene is the emergence of a genuine café culture and disappearance of the traditional institution of tearooms at large.
 Before the 1990s, tearooms proliferated throughout the country offering cream tea, cakes, cucumber sandwiches, and pastries such as custard squares, with filtered coffee or tea as drinks.
 New Zealanders have copied the Mediterranean practise of drinking espresso-based coffees, but also invented instant coffee, which is now widely consumed around the world.
 In time, cafes became popular and many tearoom owners converted their businesses to cafes.
 Cream tea has gone out of fashion in the contemporary New Zealand dining scene, and scones are baked at homes rather than served in eateries.

 Vegetarianism had been regarded as an alternative lifestyle for many years, but became more mainstream during the 1980s.
 However, despite exhortations by the Ministry of Health and their allies for people to eat less meat, and more cereals, fruits, and vegetables, a highly meat-based diet remains a part of New Zealand culture, albeit with a decrease in red meat consumption, and intake of fish and chicken has been on the rise due to their relative affordability compared to red meat.
 Annual meat consumption was 75.2 kg per capita in 2019, comprising 41.1 kg of chicken and other poultry, 18.9 kg of pork, ham and bacon, 11.6 kg of beef and veal, and 3.6 kg of lamb and mutton.

-Gluten-free foodstuffs have become a dietary trend in New Zealand, with cafes and restaurants increasingly offering gluten-free versions of popular foods such as cakes, pizza, and hamburger buns.
-Some supermarkets, delicatessens and bakeries similarly offer gluten-free products and there has been a rise in specialty stores.

-A number of organic raw food operations have developed in the last decade in the major cities.